flame-engine/awesome-flame/README.md

 # Awesome Flame

-> A curated list of Games, Libraries, and Articles related to the Flame Engine for Flutter
+> A curated list of games, libraries, and articles related to the Flame Engine for Flutter.

-Flame is a minimalist 2D game engine for Flutter that provides a nice set of somewhat independent modules you can choose from to build your games.
+[Flame](https://flame-engine.org/) is a minimalist 2D game engine for Flutter that provides a nice set of somewhat independent modules you can choose from to build your games.

 ## Contents